Miss-Arooj/Object-Oriented-Programming/README.md

 Hello guys!
-This repository contain all the work i did in my Programming Fundamental course.
+This repository contain all the work i did in my OOP course.
 Hope it will help you :)